What's new for SQL Server 2017 on Linux

 This article describes the major features and services available for SQL Server 2017 running on Linux.

-In addition to these capabilities in this article, cumulative updates are released at regular intervals after the GA release.
+In addition to these capabilities in this article, cumulative updates are released at regular intervals.
 These cumulative updates provide many improvements and fixes.
-For information about the latest CU release, see http://aka.ms/sql2017cu.
+For detailed information about the latest CU release, see https://aka.ms/sql2017cu.
 For package downloads and known issues, see the Release notes.

 SQL Server Database Engine

 - Enabled the core SQL Server Database Engine capabilities.

 - Support for native Linux paths.

 - Availability Groups functionality for high availability.

 - Full-text Search support.